kjosib/kjosib.github.io/code_test.md

 but it's got to be done because *people get things wrong* on every level.
 * What if your proof of correctness is flawed?
 (Did you ever think of that?)
 * What if your proof is fine, but the transcription into code is flawed?
-* What if a camel spat on the version control system?
+* What if a camel spat upon the version control system?

 In practice, we assess risk to determine how much paranoia we embed into the testing process.
 Maybe the hazard is report layout cosmetics, so we can be satisfied with a quick glance.